JonasPrimbs/movesense-ble-ecg-firmware/README.md

 This Repository is forked from **version 2.2.1** of the [official Movesense Device Library](https://bitbucket.org/movesense/movesense-device-lib/).

+## Citation

+This software was originally created for the SSTeP-KiZ Project.
+You may cite the software like this:

+Primbs, J.; et al. The SSTeP-KiZ System—Secure Real-Time Communication Based on Open Web Standards for Multimodal Sensor-Assisted Tele-Psychotherapy.
+Sensors 2022, 22, 9589. [https://doi.org/10.3390/s22249589](https://doi.org/10.3390/s22249589)

 ## Documentation

 ### Provided GATT Services and Characteristics